Meet the purple frog

 The underground frog

 This peculiar-looking frog spends its entire life underground, emerging only for a few days each year to breed.

 A closer look

 The purple frog belongs to Nasikabatrachidae, the first new frog family to be recognised by scientists since 1926.
 Though only officially named a species in 2003, it evolved independently from other frogs for 100 million years, pre-dating the extinction of the dinosaurs.
 The purple frog is found solely in parts of India’s Western Ghats mountain range, while its closest relative is a family of tiny frogs living on the Seychelles, an island 3,000 miles away!
 The two species share an ancestor that dates back to before the break-up of the supercontinent Gondwana.

 The purple frog is rarely seen and has a peculiar pig-like nose.
+Locals say it looks like a turtle without a shell!
 It is a fossorial (burrowing) species that spends almost all of its life underground.
 It emerges for just a few days every year in the monsoon season to breed in very specific sites.
-The female purple frogs travel to known watercourses to lay their eggs while carrying the much smaller males on their backs.
+Female purple frogs, of which only three have ever been identified by scientists, travel to known watercourses to lay their eggs while carrying the much smaller males on their backs.
 Because they need very specific breeding conditions, they are vulnerable to habitat loss.
 Once hatched, purple frog tadpoles use sucker-like mouthparts to cling to rocks in fast-flowing water.
 Purple frog tadpoles take around 100 days to become frogs.

 Living only outside protected areas, the purple frog’s native forest habitats are being lost due to expanding coffee and spice growing areas, as well as small-scale human developments and dams.
 Traditional uses of the purple frog by local communities include using its tadpoles for medicines and as amulets, to reduce the fear of storms in children.

 What’s being done?